 Not everything that can be counted counts

 Amongst the conflicting studies and calorie information overload, it’s probably best to remember the key to losing weight is pretty simple.
 A saying often attributed to Albert Einstein goes, ‘not everything that can be counted counts’, so the best thing to do, is to take a healthier approach to eating and move more.
 This is the simplest, and best way to diet.

 While many of us use the I’ll-get-to-it-tomorrow attitude’, there’s no time like the present to get fit and healthy.
 If you find an app, or a wearable out there that works for you, make the most of the help.
 Use them as an addition to your diet, not the sole focus.
 And remember, it takes roughly sixty days to form new habits, so if you cave in and choose a donut over an apple every once in a while, don’t beat yourself up.
 Variety is, after all, the spice of life, and life should be about more than counting calories.

 While a balanced diet and regular exercise can help prevent an unhealthy lifestyle, there's always the uncertainty of what the future holds and nobody is untouchable when it comes to illness, or even death.
-So while you're taking measures to help protect your lifestyle, our life insurance can also help protect your loved ones by paying out your chosen cash sum if you were to die during the length of the policy.
+So while you're taking measures to help protect your lifestyle, our life insurance could also help protect your loved ones by paying out your chosen cash sum if you were to die during the length of the policy.

 Articles and Guides